GRGalinger/Senior-Design/Files/Assignments/Test_Plan.md

 # Test Plan

 ### Part I. Description of Overall Test Plan
-For our project, there are several main areas where we we be deploying our testing methods.
+For our project, there are several main areas where we will be deploying our testing methods.
 The first deals with our PHP database functionality.
-In order to make sure the proper data is being sent to and recieved from our database we will run queries designed to check the structure of our schemas and tables, as well as check for data consistancy.
+In order to make sure the proper data is being sent to and received from our database we will run queries designed to check the structure of our schemas and tables, as well as check for data consistency.
 In addition to this, we will be testing the general connection to our database making sure each user can successfully create an account and login to our application.

 The second deals with our file uploading processes.
-In order to check if a file has successfully been uploaded to our server, and then to our selected cloud servives, we will simply be sending in files of various sizes and checking the results.
+In order to check if a file has successfully been uploaded to our server, and then to our selected cloud services, we will simply be sending in files of various sizes and checking the results.
 This will also allow us to check the functionality of our drag & drop upload system.
 The third area we will be testing is the encryption functionality.
-Ensureing the files we upload can properly be encrypted and decrypted we be the main focus of this testing portion.
+Ensuring the files we upload can properly be encrypted and decrypted we be the main focus of this testing portion.

 The last portion of testing we will employ is testing our connection to cloud services through OAuth2.0 authorization.